 How the 1929 Stock Market Crash Changed Our World

 The American welfare state was born during the New Deal of the Great Depression.
-Meanwhile, the British welfare state, the German economic miracle, the Japanese economic miracle, and the European Union had their origins in the aftermath of World War II.
+Meanwhile, the British welfare state, the German economic miracle, the Japanese economic miracle, and the European Union originated in the aftermath of World War II.

 Another consequence of World War II was the destruction of the British and other colonial empires.
 Thus, many countries are independent today, partially because of the Crash.

 Finally, modern China began when the Japanese invasion of the 1930s fatally weakened the Nationalist regime.
 That provided an opening for Mao Zedong’s Communists to win the Chinese Civil War and begin building a strong Chinese state.
-Thus, even China’s recent economic boom owes its origins to the Stock Market Crash.
+Thus, even China’s recent economic boom originates from the Stock Market Crash.